yzu1062039/Music-Player-App-with-Firebase-and-Flutter/README.md

 ## Getting Started

 Register and log in with Firebase.
-Upload songs on Firebase storage and play songs with the Url.
+Upload songs on Firebase storage and play songs with the URL.

 ### UI Design
 <img src="https://github.com/user-attachments/assets/4fdadddd-d601-4f5b-a30d-c8a27033dbb3" width="300" >